Somatic Therapy: The Connection Between Body and Mind

 Somatic therapy is an integrative treatment method that focuses on the mind-body connection.
 This approach recognizes that our physical state can affect our mental well-being and vice versa.
-As more people seek alternative treatment methods, somatic therapy has become a popular option for those who want to work with their mental and physical challenges.
+As more people seek out new treatment methods, somatic therapy has become a popular option for those who want to work with their mental and physical challenges.

 What is somatic therapy?